A person cutting out a christmas card with scissors

 Santa's Top Card-Making Crafts for Kids

-1. Handprint Christmas Tree Cards: This classic craft is a favorite for a reason!
-All you need is green paint, paper, and a little bit of imagination.
-Have your child paint their hand green and press it onto the paper to create the shape of a Christmas tree.
-Once the paint is dry, they can decorate the tree with glitter, pom-poms, or even small star stickers.
-This craft is perfect for younger children, as it requires minimal cutting and gluing.
+1. Handprint Christmas Tree Cards: A classic for a reason!
+Just need green paint, paper, and a little imagination.
+Have your kid paint their hand green, press it onto paper – Christmas tree!
+Once it's dry, decorate with glitter, pom-poms, or star stickers.
+This one’s great for younger kids because it doesn’t require a ton of cutting or gluing.

-4. Washi Tape Christmas Tree Cards: Washi tape is a crafter's best friend!
-It's colorful, easy to use, and comes in a variety of festive patterns.
-Simply cut strips of washi tape in different lengths and arrange them on the cardstock to create the shape of a Christmas tree.
-This craft is great for developing fine motor skills and allows for endless customization.
-Kids can add a star on top of the tree using a sticker or glitter.
+4. Washi Tape Christmas Tree Cards: Washi tape is a crafter's best friend, seriously.
+Colorful, easy, and so many festive patterns!
+Cut strips of washi tape in different lengths, arrange them on cardstock – instant Christmas tree!
+Great for fine motor skills and super customizable.
+Add a star on top with a sticker or glitter.

 Essential Card-Making Supplies